The best ways to promote your small business event

-For example, a new restaurant should schedule a ribbon-cutting around noon to capitalize on the lunch crowd.
+For example, a new athletic store should schedule a ribbon-cutting around March Madness or a local sporting event.
 Once you have the basics figured out, it’s time to send out the invites.
 Here are a few tips and tactics to spread the word quickly and easily.

 Use social media tools designed for events

 Of course, social media offers a free and easy way to let your customers know about an upcoming event, but Mueller says small businesses can do more than just mention the date, time and place.

 You can create a Facebook event or if you have a paper invitation you’re going to send out through the mail, take a picture of it and post it on Instagram or Pinterest.
 Remember, VerticalResponse’s parent company, Deluxe, has social media marketing services that include Facebook to help you promote your event.